Christmas light pixels can be really fun, but one of the most intimidating aspects of using them is power.

 Most controllers also have fuses on board to protect both the controller and the power supply from any electrical issues that may come about – primarily loose connections that heat up, or failures of cheap power supplies.
 (Read more – What Power Supply Should I Use?)

 When you’re working with 12v pixels, you’ll find that you can run anywhere from 100-300+ pixels straight from the controller before you need more power.
 The total number depends on the wattage of your pixels, the size of wire and distance, your power supply’s actual voltage, and what percent you run the pixels at in your show.

 Generally, when the voltage gets down around 11.6v, it’s time to re-inject power!

 Remember, voltage is going to drop over the distance of wire, so extensions that you use from the controller to your pixels will contribute to voltage drop.

-Thicker extensions offer less voltage drop, but the more power you have connected at the end of an extension, the more drop you will see.
+Thicker extensions offer less voltage drop than thinner extensions.
+The amount of drop you receive depends on the total load connected at the end of the extension – the more power you are pulling through the wire, the more drop you will see.

 Providing power from the controller can work well, but I generally don’t recommend it, especially on larger controllers.

 As you begin to add more and more power through your controller, you increase the risk of the power input on that controller electrically arc-ing – and this can destroy your controller!